In Trna What Does The T Stand For

 Wobble Base Pairing: Expanding the Genetic Code

 The genetic code is degenerate, meaning that most amino acids are specified by more than one codon.
-However, there are 61 codons that specify amino acids, but cells typically have fewer than 61 different tRNA molecules.
+That said, there are 61 codons that specify amino acids, but cells typically have fewer than 61 different tRNA molecules.
 This apparent paradox is resolved by wobble base pairing.

 Wobble base pairing allows a single tRNA molecule to recognize more than one codon.
 This is possible because the base at the 5' end of the anticodon can pair with more than one base at the 3' end of the codon.
 The rules for wobble base pairing are as follows: